 Getting Started

-Add SurfContext to your project in 5 steps.
+Add SurfContext to your project in under 5 minutes.
 No dependencies, no build step, no lock-in.

 1